makesites/backbone-app/readme.md

 ## Backbone APP()

-An app object for the (browser) client using common conventions for Backbone.js
+An app object for the client, using common conventions for Backbone.js

 The main purpose for this lib is to relieve you from setting up backbone.js on a  low level - allowing you to focus on the things that are unique in your product.